DannyM9021/cecs450/README.md

 - [Sleep Efficiency](https://www.kaggle.com/datasets/equilibriumm/sleep-efficiency)
 - [Sleep Health and Lifestyle](https://www.kaggle.com/datasets/uom190346a/sleep-health-and-lifestyle-dataset)

+### Sleep Efficiency
+The sleep efficiency dataset was collected as part of a study conducted in Morocco by a group of artificial intelligence engineering students from ENSIAS (National school For Computer Science).
+It contains 15 columns, which can be grouped in 3 categories:

+- Unique Identifier: ID
+- Potential factors: Age, Gender, Caffeine consumption, Alcohol consumption, Smoking status, Exercise frequency
+- Sleep quality metrics: Bedtime, Wakeup time, Sleep duration, Sleep efficiency, REM sleep percentage, Deep sleep percentage, Light sleep percentage, Awakenings

+### Sleep Health and Lifestyle Dataset
+The sleep health and lifestyle dataset was collected by a data science student at University of Moratuwa Kilinochchi in Sri Lanka - Laksika Tharmalingam.
+The dataset is updated by quarterly.
+It contains 13 columns, which can also be grouped in 3 categories:
+- Unique Identifier: Person ID
+- Potential factors: Gender, Age, Occupation, Physical Activity Level, Stress Level, BMI Category, Blood Pressure, Heart Rate, Daily Steps, Sleep Disorder
+- Sleep quality metrics: Sleep Duration, Quality of Sleep

 ## Definitions
 - Sleep Cycle- when the human body cycles through two phases of sleep: NREM and REM sleep.
 A person typically goes through 4-6 cycles per night, which starts over every 80- 100 minutes.